noaione/yuusha-shoukan-ln/sources/v13/chapter2.md

 [I-Isn’t that obvious?!
 W-Why should I be cheering for Miyama-sama...]

-[But Lu-chan always actively teases “the one you love”Mghuuu?!]
+[But Lu-chan always actively teases the one you lo—Mghuuu?!]

 [Wha!
 Could you just shut up for a moment?!]